microsoft/vscode-docs/release-notes/latest.md

 ## Insider's Channel

 There is now a setting to subscribe to the Insider's channel to get prerelease VS Code builds automatically.
 The value is `update.channel` and it defaults to `stable` which is the current release build.
-Change the value to `insiders` to get install prerelease builds.
+Change the value to `insiders` and restart Code to get install prerelease builds.
 For more details refer to

 ## Editor - Find/Replace improvements